 2,148 x12 = 71.6 years x 360 degrees = 25,776 years

 It follows that an exact half Precession cycle lasts 12,888 years (6 x 2,148 years).
-This is interesting regarding the Deluge date: if we go back in time half a precession cycle of 12,888 years from the end of the Maya Long Count at the winter solstice of 2012, we arrive at the winter solstice at the end of 10,877 BC.
-That happened to be the last winter solstice before the Deluge date calculated in the first essay on 5 December, 10,876 BC.
+This is interesting regarding the calculated date for the Younger Dryas impact: if we go back in time half a precession cycle of 12,888 years from the end of the Maya Long Count at the winter solstice of 2,012, we arrive at the winter solstice at the end of 10,877 BC.
+That happened to be the last winter solstice before the date calculated for the Younger Dryas impact in the first essay on 5 December, 10,876 BC.

 The question is, of course, whether one in Antiquity could estimate the Precession Cycle at exactly 25,776 years and know that one degree on the eclipse lasts 71.6 years?
 Nevertheless, it seems that this estimate of 71.6 years for a degree on the Precession cycle is hidden in the length of the Maya Long Count.
 It is striking that the Maya Long Count of 5125.36 years is equal to 71.6 years squared (5126.56) minus exactly 1.2 years.